pythonsnek420/gopnik-python-pak/README.md

 # The Gopnik Python Pack

-The Gopnik Python Pack is a pack to answer all your gopnik needs It even has a Vadim alert!
+The Gopnik Python Pack is a pack to answer all your gopnik needs.
+It even has a Vadim alert!

 ## How-To